The Great Reclamation: Title

-The Great Reclamation refers to the land reclamation projects, or the East Coast Reclamation Scheme, which was a physical expansion effort led by the Government of Singapore after independence that ultimately added approximately 1,600 ha to the country's southeastern coastline.
+The Great Reclamation refers to the land reclamation projects, or the East Coast Reclamation Scheme, which was a physical expansion effort led by the Government of Singapore after independence that ultimately added 1,525 ha to the country's southeastern coastline.
 It began in 1966 and took two decades, in seven phases, to complete in 1985, costing $613 million in total.
-The land is now occupied by developments such as Marine Parade, Katong, East Coast Park, and others.
-Heng, herself, had attended a school that was built on "reclaimed land".
+The land is now occupied by locales such as Marine Parade, Katong, East Coast Park, and others.
+Rachel Heng, herself, had attended a school that was built on reclaimed land.

 Heng ultimately chose the title in order to associate the strong wills and challenges of her characters with that of a nation building itself.
 In Shondaland, she stated that "People tried to dissuade me from titling it because maybe they thought it was too abstract, but it was important to me because it really speaks to the central question of the book".